Affiche en tête

 Le Toledo

-Totally new, totally sweet.
 People come to this bakery, urban cafeteria and café to savour delights like home-made pastries and maple-infused lattes.
 At the heart of this magnificent, sunny and airy space, the head baker pulls mouth-watering breads and pastries from the ovens that are made from ancient (and as often as possible, organic) grains supplied by local producers.
 Put together your own brunch basket, which comes with yummy local jams, or bite into one of the succulent sandwiches.

 Laure Juilliard

-Laure Juilliard has been written for over 10 years.
-She specializes in lifestyle, tourism, travel and food, she writes as much for the media as for companies, agencies, freelancers or associations.
-Always in search of innovative concepts and good addresses, she is also constantly preparing her next trip.
+Laure Juilliard has been writing for over 10 years.
+She specializes in lifestyle, tourism, travel and food, she writes for the media as well as for different companies, agencies, freelancers or associations.
+Always in search of innovative concepts and top places to be at, she is also constantly preparing her next trip.